AtticusKuhn/EU-Economy-Bot/README.md

 This is an economy bot for the EU discord server

+# Inspiration

+I wanted a Purely Economic bot for my EU simulator server.
+I tried to use premade bots, such as tip.cc or unbelieveabot, but they did not suit my criterion.
+For each I found that many bots rely too much on gambling and games, which I did not want in the EU server.
+Thus I decided to build a new bot that purely focuses on economics without any games.

 # Commands that will be added

 - $help - shows all commands